How to Prepare Your Resume for a Remote Work Position

 The profile below is an example of what not to do.
 There is no picture, and there is no information.
 Employers use your profile first, and then they turn to your résumé.
 It’s also a good idea to update your profile on a regular basis.
 That way, employers know you’re serious about looking for work.
 Set a reminder to review and update your profile periodically such as quarterly or every six months.

 This next profile is another step in the right direction, but it needs more information.
-The profile has a photo, which is great, and a description, which is also great.
-But, this doesn’t speak to specific experience for an employer to reference.
+The profile has skills listed which is great.
+But, there is no description of experience or a photo.

 What To Do